‘People’s Convoy’ provoked and motivated by D.C. police roadblocks

 When rallying the crowds in Hagerstown, another convoy organizer, Mike Landis, has called supposed threats to lawmakers “enticing,” invoked violent phrases like “throat punch” when talking about demonstrating in the city and lamented, “This isn’t 1776.
 We can’t go load our muskets and go in guns blazing and take over.”
 He added, “I’m sure quite a few of us would love that opportunity.”

-On Friday morning, Landis passed the microphone to a man on stage who launched into a racist rant against Black Lives Matter Plaza, urging the crowd to go into the District and vandalize it.
+On Friday morning, Landis passed the microphone to a man onstage who launched into a racist rant against Black Lives Matter Plaza, urging the crowd to go into the District and vandalize it.
 “Everybody needs to get to D.C. now,” the man, who did not identify himself, said Friday.

-“Black Lives Matter Street, we’re gonna to take it back.
+“Black Lives Matter Street, we’re gonna take it back.
 All that paint’s coming off that street.
 Before I get put in my grave, it’s going to get tar and feathered, and then we’re going to tar and feather all our delegates,” the man said.
 That afternoon, members of the convoy drove their bobtail trucks through Black Lives Matter Plaza.

 Extremism researchers have warned that this movement against pandemic restrictions and mandates attracts people motivated by such violent intentions and conspiratorial beliefs.